PRODUCTION AND CHARACTERIZATION OF CURDLAN FROM AGROBACTERIUM SP.HTML Full Text

 Division of Microbiology, School of Biological Sciences, CMS College of Science and Commerce, Chinnavedampatti, Coimbatore - 641049, Tamil Nadu, India.

 ABSTRACT: Biopolymers are gaining more importance in our day-to-day life, due to the hazardous effect of synthetic plastics in our environment.
-Curdlan is one of the biopolymers, which has a broad field of applications in the food, pharmaceutical and medical.
+Curdlan is one of the biopolymers, which has a broad field of applications in the food, pharmaceutical and medical industries.
 It is a polymer of glucose, produced by the family members of Rhizobiaceae.
 Curdlan [(1→3)-β-D-glucan] production takes place under the nitrogen starvation period during the cell growth.
 Fifty Agrobacterium sp. were isolated from root nodules collected from different localities of Coimbatore and Palakkad and screened by Aniline Blue method for the production of curdlan.
 The species was confirmed as Agro-bacterium fabrum by 16S rRNA sequencing.
 The accession number given by GenBank is MF521602.
 Curdlan was produced using different carbon and nitrogen sources.
 The extraction was done by Sodium hydroxide: Acetic acid precipitation.
 0.12 gm of crude curdlan was obtained from 1.2 gm/100 ml of biomass.
 The product was stored for further research.

 Biopolymer, Curdlan, 16S rRNA, GenBank accession, Agrobacterium fabrum, and Sodium hydroxide: Acetic acid precipitation

-INTRODUCTION: Exopolysaccharides are the secondary metabolites produced by a vast group of microorganisms.
+Exopolysaccharides are the secondary metabolites produced by a vast group of microorganisms.
 One such group of organisms which produce these types of polysaccharides is the Rhizobiaceae family.
 The genus Agrobacterium has the nature of producing a special group of polysaccharides (1→3)-β-D-Glucan, termed as curdlan.
 These nitrogen-fixing root nodule bacteria have the ability to produce these special polysaccharides in the nitrogen starvation conditions.
 Gelling and emulsifying nature of curdlan has gained application in the industrial sectors 1.

 Xanthan, gellan, and curdlan are the three exopolysaccharides, which has been approved as food additives by the food and drug administration 2.
-Curdlan clumps as a strong gel, in the thermal suspension totally, never return to aqueous state again 3.
+Curdlan clumps as a strong gel totally in the thermal suspension and never return to aqueous state again 3.
 Structural analysis of curdlan is given as β-(1→3) linkage with a homopolymer of D-glucan 4.
 The degree of polymerization (DP) of unbranched curdlan was roughly measured as 450 5.
 It has a major impact on the clinical level, as it can elicit the immune response against many pathogenic microbes and drastic disorders like cancer 6.

 Large-scale production of exopolysaccharide curdlan is performed mainly by Agrobacterium sp.
 ATCC 31749 7.
 Curdlan biosynthesis requires the participation of four major genes crdA, crdS, crdC and crdR 8.
 NtrB and NtrC molecules give a hand for the synthesis of curdlan under nitrogen retardation period 9.